The Power of Women Voters

 How has the political map changed with Harris as the Democratic nominee?

 The battlefield was narrowing, but it’s expanded again.
-It’s still about the Midwest swing states—Pennsylvania, Wisconsin, and Michigan.
+It’s still about the swing states of Pennsylvania, Wisconsin, and Michigan.
 Arizona and Nevada are also key, along with Georgia and North Carolina.
-Some states Republicans hoped to bring back into play, like Minnesota and Virginia, are no longer in contention.
+Some states that Republicans hoped to bring back into play, like Minnesota and Virginia, are no longer in contention.

 Which voter groups are emerging as important in this race?